How Many Airports Are In Istanbul?

 Ataturk International Airport (ISL)

-Ataturk International Airport (ISL) is the oldest airport in Istanbul.
-It used to be one of the world’s busiest airports, serving over 60 million passengers at its peak.
 Since April 2019, all passenger commercial flights have been rerouted to the new Istanbul International Airport (IST).
-And recently in February 2022, all cargo flights and operations have also been rerouted to the new airport.
+More recently in February 2022, all cargo flights and operations have also been rerouted to the new airport.

-Ataturk International Airport officially came to life in 1933 when today’s Turkish Airlines started operations with just two Curtiss Kingbird aircraft.
 It flew to two destinations, Athens in Greece and Ankara, the capital of Turkey.
 Its discontinued use in 2019 marks 86 years of history of one of the most significant airports in the world.

 Ataturk-Airport-Turkey